This post may contain affiliate links. Please read my disclosure policy.

 Deviled Eggs, also called stuffed eggs, are hard-boiled eggs that have been peeled, and halved, the yolks removed and mixed with other ingredients, and then stuffed back into the indention of the egg white.

 There are so many ways to make deviled eggs.
 Some have relish; others add vinegar or mustard.
-But I make mine the way my grandmother and mother always made them.
-And I think these are so good because they are simple and classic and perfect anytime.
+But I make mine the way my grandmother and mother always did.
+I love that theirs were simple, classic, and perfect anytime.
+They are delicious served as written or with optional toppings if you’d like.

 Closeup photograph of deviled eggs sprinkled with black pepper on a white platter.